fabioBaraDev/TrabalhoWebServices/README.md

 4 - Run the following line: java -jar trabalho-0.0.1-SNAPSHOT.jar </br>
 5 - To run the API endpoints, you can use a Postman, please see the Swagger documentation for possible endpoints </br>
 6 - Swagger's address after uploading the project is http://localhost:8080/swagger-ui.html#/ </br>
-7 - All the possible customers are loaded from a predetermined base, so they need to be enabled so that they can transact, however we can consult the customer base without problems. </br>
+7 - All the possible customers are loaded from a predetermined base </br>
-8 - You can add new customers, this new will be automaticaly avaliable to transact</br>
+8 - You can add new customers, this new will be automaticaly avaliable</br>
+9 - To be able to consume the API data, it is necessary to generate an existing user token, for testing there is the standard managed user, login data: </br>

+admin@fiap.com.br:admin </br>

 This project was developed in IDE Eclipse, version 2019-12 (4.14.0) and is a Maven Project, I recommend using this tool for analyzing the source code!